grommunio/grommunio-desktop/README.md

 * `./mattermost-desktop --args --data-dir ~/my-mattermost-data/` on Linux

 ## Custom App Deployments
-Our [docs provide a guide](https://docs.mattermost.com/deployment/desktop-app-deployment.html) on how to customize and distribute your own Mattermost Desktop App, including how to distribute the official Windows Desktop App silently to end users, pre-configured with the server URL and other app settings.
+Our [docs provide a guide](https://docs.mattermost.com/deployment/desktop-app-deployment.html) on how to customize and distribute your own grommunio Desktop App, including how to distribute the official Windows Desktop App silently to end users, pre-configured with the server URL and other app settings.

 ## Development and Making Contributions
 Our [developer guide](https://developers.mattermost.com/contribute/desktop/) has detailed information on how to set up your development environment, develop, and test changes to the Desktop App.